-When I did my kitchen makeover earlier this year, I decided I wanted a chandelier.
+When I did my kitchen makeover, I decided I wanted a chandelier.
 I picked this up somewhere, I really don’t remember where.

 After I got the socket out of the way, I had to remove the nut that holds it all in place.

 But, I still needed the nut to hold the “cup” in place.
 I bent the extra piece back and forth until it broke off.